jakevdp/ipywidgets-static/README.md

 ==========
 Static Widgets for IPython Notebooks

+**Note that this package is no longer supported; instead, use IPython's built-in interactive tools**

 This is currently an experimental repository containing code which enables static widgets to be used in the IPython notebook.